drewloewe/Analyzing-Rhetoric/ideology.md

 * **1) The “integrating” function**.
 That is, if members of a group have the same commitments and values, they tend to invest the same sets of ideas, symbols, and worldviews with a lot of meaning and evaluative power (e.g. good/bad, safe/risky, us/them, etc.).
 Sharing those commitments and values helps individuals and groups to craft their identities (“what we stand for”) and work together.
 * **2) The “legitimizing” function**.
 That is, “by filling in gaps in our reasoning with the glue provided by shared networks” of beliefs and values, ideologies might “make the current state of things seem natural and inevitable.”
 * **3) The “distorting” function**.
 (See Note) We are all familiar with the phenomenon we have observed in ourselves and others that one’s experiences, upbringing, previous work, etc. filter how we see the world.
 Indeed, how could they not?
 Often, the filtering function can be observed in the choice of terms and how those terms interact with one another, in what rhetorical theorist and critic Kenneth Burke called “terministic screens” that “select, reflect, and deflect” attention:
-We must use terministic screens, since we can’t say anything without the use of terms; whatever terms we use, they necessarily constitute a corresponding kind of screen; and any such screen necessarily directs the attention to one field rather than another.
+We must use terministic screens since we can’t say anything without the use of terms; whatever terms we use, they necessarily constitute a corresponding kind of screen; and any such screen necessarily directs the attention to one field rather than another.

 NOTE: Berger calls this a “distorting” function, but that word choice implies that there is some way for human beings to step out of the condition of being human beings who use language and symbols to understand and communicate.
 I would much prefer to call this function a “filtering” function because ideologies shape our views, and we are always situated within language, culture, and context.
 So we will amend Berger’s definition of this function for our purposes and call it the **“filtering” function**.